Post updated by Jessica Glendinning

 It was pretty simple to delete or add what I needed and wanted for my lessons, leaving a nice, clean look:

 After adding all the lessons to Module 1, it was time to add the quiz.
-It wasn’t hard, and Thinkific lets you mark the correct answer.
+It wasn’t hard, and Thinkific lets you choose whether to add or import questions.

 All questions entered and ready for my students.

 After getting my course content in, I’m ready to price this bad boy and hit the publish button.
-Since I’m testing out the Free Forever Version, that apparently means all my courses have to be free, unless I set up a payment method.
-Probably a good idea if you’re in this to make some money
+Since I’m testing out the Free Plan, that apparently means all my courses have to be free, unless I set up a payment method.
+Probably a good idea if you’re in this to make some money.

-With the free account, I could set a one-time price for my course.
-However, if I wanted to charge a monthly subscription, provide payment plans, or set other course prices, I would have to upgrade to a paid plan:
+With the free account, I can set a one-time payment price for my course, or offer it for free.
+However, if I wanted to charge a monthly subscription, provide payment plans, or set additional pricing, I would have to upgrade to a paid plan:

-And when it’s all ready, simply click the big, green button to publish:
+And when it’s all ready, simply click the blue button to publish:

 Wanna take a peek at my magnum opus?